Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Methodology

 which imply that each element in $\mathcal{U}$ will be covered by $\mathcal{A}$ exactly once.

-In order to build the connection between the SBRP and the WSCP, we first show the correspondence between the SBRP and WSPP.
-In the ST-graph of the SBRP, each student $s \in S$ can be treated as an element and the set of elements is $\mathcal{U} = S$.
+In order to build the connection between the SSRP and the WSCP, we first show the correspondence between the SSRP and WSPP.
+In the ST-graph of the SSRP, each student $s \in S$ can be treated as an element and the set of elements is $\mathcal{U} = S$.
 Each trip configuration $\tau$ serves as a subset of $S$ with trip cost $C_{\tau}$.
-The feasible trip configurations $T$ is the collection of subsets $\mathcal{S}$, and the SBRP is equivalent to the WSPP as we are finding a collection of subsets of $\mathcal{S}$ with the minimum cost.
-Additionally, the SBRP is a special case of WSPP with two extra conditions on the feasible bus trip configuration list $T_b$.
+The feasible trip configurations $T$ is the collection of subsets $\mathcal{S}$, and the SSRP is equivalent to the WSPP as we are finding a collection of subsets of $\mathcal{S}$ with the minimum cost.
+Additionally, the SSRP is a special case of WSPP with two extra conditions on the feasible bus trip configuration list $T_b$.